Common Home Warranty Scam Tactics to Know

 2. Look Up Their BBB Profile

 Go to BBB.org and search the company name.
-Review their accreditation status, rating, and — most importantly — how they respond to complaints.
+Review their accreditation status, rating, and (most importantly) how they respond to complaints.
 A company with hundreds of unresolved complaints or a pattern of claim denials is a serious concern, even if they're technically licensed.
-Learn about common home warranty exclusions that even legitimate companies use to deny claims.
+Learn more about claim approval rates, which range from around 63% at American Home Shield to over 96% self-reported at First American, with the industry average approval rate near 78% in 2026.

 3. Read the Contract Before Paying

 A legitimate home warranty company will always provide a sample contract before you buy.
 Review it for coverage caps, service fees, waiting periods, and pre-existing condition clauses.
-Understanding how a home warranty works before you commit helps you spot unfair terms.
 If a company refuses to provide contract details upfront, that's a dealbreaker.
+Knowing the most common claim denial reasons ahead of time (pre-existing conditions and non-covered items each cause about 29% of denials) helps you spot unfair contract terms before you sign.

 4. Search for Independent Reviews

 Search "[Company Name] reviews" and "[Company Name] complaints" on Google.
-Look for patterns — not just one-off bad reviews — such as consistent claim denials, billing problems, or unresponsive customer service.
+Look for patterns (not just one-off bad reviews) such as consistent claim denials, billing problems, or unresponsive customer service.
+Pay close attention to contractor quality complaints, since slow or unqualified technicians are a top frustration for warranty holders.
+Reading through how the contractor network works can also help you know what to expect at service time.

 Scam vs. Poor-Performing Company: Know the Difference